lisefrac/redtrilliumgardens.com/content/buy-plants.md

 The following plants are (imho) too small to sell yet, but will be back in stock soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

+- Black chokeberry
+- Blue lobelia
-- Common bur sedge (Carex grayi)
+- Common bur sedge
-- Indian Grass (Sorghastrum nutans)
-- Little bluestem	(Schizachyrium scoparium)
+- Common ninebark
+- Downy goldenrod
+- Goat's rue
+- Golden alexanders
+- Heart leaved alexanders
-- New England blazing star (Liatris novae-angliae)
+- New England blazing star
-- Path Rush	(Juncus tenuis)
+- Path Rush
-- Pennsylvania sedge (Carex pensylvanica)
+- Pennsylvania sedge
+- Showy tick-trefoil
-- Side Oats Grama	(Bouteloua curtipendula)
+- Side Oats Grama
+- Virgin's bower clematis

-... and more
+... and more, as we pot them up!

 ## Upcoming Markets

+- **Gardner Farmers' Market**, third Saturdays through October, 9:30am to 1pm, at Waterford Street School in Gardner, MA.
+We will be attending the August 16th and October 18th events.
 - **Lexington Farmers' Market**.
 With Grow Native Massachusetts.
 Tuesday, August 26th, 2025, from 2pm-6:30pm, Practice Field, Worthen Rd, Lexington, MA.
 - **Groton Farmers' Market**.
-Fridays, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
+Fridays through October 17th, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
 We will not attend every market, however -- we'll update here when we know specific dates.
+- **Brookline Farmers' Market**.
+With Grow Native Massachusetts.
+Thursday, September 4, 1:30-6:30pm, in the Centre St. West Parking Lot in Brookline, MA.
 - **Leominster Farmers' Market**.
 First Saturday of the month through October 2025, usually 11am-2pm.
-Next market is August 2, with a different time of 10am-1pm.
-Monument Square, Leominster, MA.
+Next dates are September 6 and October 4.
+- **The Farmers' Market at Forest Park**.
+With Grow Native Massachusetts.
+Tuesday, September 30th, 12:30pm to 6pm, at 300 Sumner Avenue in Springfield, MA.